 NO new or existing volunteers should be permitted to volunteer without confirming this training has been completed.

 Privacy Policy must be displayed on the application forms.
-Please refer to the page Creating Application Forms for its placement – this may be pre-filled, so do not change if it already matches what is contained in these directions.
+Please refer to the page Creating Application Forms for its placement – this will be pre-filled when you received your new Better Impact account, so do not change if it already matches what is contained in these directions.

 Prepared Hazard Assessments should be made available for review on Better Impact if using the self-scheduling feature for activities.
 Please refer to the page Creating Activities in Better Impact

 Logging Volunteers’ Hours should be done regularly, preferably as performed.
-They can be logged by either the volunteer, or by the coordinator, but must be coordinator-approved.
+They can be logged by either the volunteer, or by the coordinator, but must be coordinator approved.
 See the page Volunteer Hours: Logging, Approving, Reporting

 Connecting volunteer applicants to your Better Impact application forms: